LaurentZuijdwijk/buffer-to-stream/readme.md

 Buffer to stream
 ----------------

 Create a node stream from a buffer.
-This can either be a complete dataset or a pending dataset.
+This can either be a complete dataset or an incomplete pending dataset.

 # Quick example